 What Does “Open Externally in Browser” Mean?

-When adding links (like sign-up forms, donation pages, or external websites) to your app, you may see a checkbox labeled “Open externally in browser” under the Embedding section.
+When adding links (like sign-up forms, donation pages, or external websites) to your app, you may see a checkbox labeled “Open externally in browser” under the Embedding section of a Web Page screen.

 What This Option Does